 Always Have Backup

 There may be times that your computer or internet won’t work or act up, which is basically your lifeline.
 Set up a backup regarding these.
 You don’t have to buy or spend a lot of money; you can use an old working laptop or have a prepaid internet.
-The same goes with other necessary tools or machine you use.
+The same goes for other necessary tools or machines you use.